dominikhajduk/timesheet-style-fixer/README.md

 # Timesheet CSS styles fixer
 CSS style fixer for company timesheet.
-It makes summary tables stick to browser window for "Add working time" and "Working time" sections.
+It makes the summary tables for the "Add working time" and "Working time" sections stick to the browser window.
 This fixer also makes the top menu stick to the browser window.

 ![Timesheet style fixer](https://raw.githubusercontent.com/dominikhajduk/timesheet-style-fixer/master/timesheet.jpg "Summary table")